Richard Parker (mayor)

 Richard Parker (born c.
-May 1963) is a British businessman and Labour politician serving as the Mayor of the West Midlands since May 2024.
+May 1963) is a British businessman and Labour politician serving as the strategic authority mayor for the West Midlands since May 2024.
 He is a member of the Labour and Co-operative Party.
 He defeated Conservative incumbent Andy Street in the 2024 West Midlands mayoral election.

 Early life

 Parker was born and raised in Bristol.
 He is the son of a docker father and a school secretary mother.
 He left school aged 16 to work at a local port authority.
 Parker returned to formal education a few years later, and earned a degree in economics.

 Business career

 He is a qualified public finance accountant.
 In 1989 he joined Price Waterhouse (later PricewaterhouseCoopers) "PwC", rising to become a partner in 2006 and acting as the company's lead for housing and communities.
 He managed their relationship with the Labour Party for five years, from 2010 to 2015.
 Whilst at PwC, he led a team to advise on the establishment of the West Midlands Combined Authority, and the devolution settlement that this involved.

 He left PwC in 2016, setting up his own management consultancy, RP Strategy, working with SMEs and initiatives including housing, green investment and the Birmingham Commonwealth Games.

 In April 2024, The Times reported that in the year before he was selected as Labour mayoral candidate, Parker donated £12,000, and a week at his holiday home in Cornwall (valued at £1,400), to Shadow Chancellor Rachel Reeves.
 Parker also donated £5,000 to Shadow Health Secretary Wes Streeting.